Guillaume-Lafosse/banking-app/README.md

 If you want to test this app with successful payments, notice than the correct PIN is 753159.

-Last thing: this app use free-plan heroku backend, so first time you run it the loading of cards could be longer.
+Last thing: this app uses free-plan heroku backend, so first time you run it the loading of cards could be longer.

 ### NOTICE